programmfabrik/fylr-install/docker/README.md

 **ATTENTION:**

 As you have seen, we do not create directories for persistence of **elasticsearch**, **minio** and **postgres** data.
-This is because we use **docker-volumes** to persist the data.
 If you want to keep the data on your host as a volume mapping, you will need to create the directories yourself.

 ## configuration